Are you searching for natural remedies for ADHD or ADD treatment without using medication?

 - How critical are the behaviors to your child’s functioning?

 - What are your options for managing the behaviors?

 - Can the main problem areas be managed without medication?

 - If educational/behavioral goal(s) can be met in other ways, are you willing and able to provide the needed program elements?

-If you choose not to use medication, insuring your child gets a good 30–45 minutes of intensive physical activity EACH day can be critical.
-The intense exercise helps an child with ADHD burn some energy, helps raise the level of serotonin and dopamines in the brain (which is what the medication does).
+If you choose natural remedies for ADHD, insuring your child gets a good 30–45 minutes of intensive physical activity EACH day can be critical.
+The intense exercise helps an child with ADHD burn some energy, helps raise the level of serotonin and dopamine in the brain (which is what the medication does).
 Raising the brain chemicals helps the child focus longer on school work, improves memory, and helps the child be less impulsive.
 Exercising can vary from day to day, and can be accomplished through physical activities that interest your child.
 The activity level may be a bit much for you, but it is a sacrificial decision you’d make to make coping with ADHD feasible for your child.

 As an example, your child could do karate two days a week, tennis two days per week, go for a walk at the park two days per week, and sometimes do other things–like wash the cars, or vacuum the whole house, etc. Although the active schedule might be difficult on you or seem like it will break the pocketbook, you can find inexpensive community-based classes, engage in activities that have no associated cost, and you will eventually adjust to your new routines.